builderssquad/eth-even-listener/README.md

     // possibly it can send the outdated transaction after newer transaction. it depends on blockchain node congested state. please follow the event sourcing pattern to replay such transactions eventsCallback : (events, cb)=> {
         console.log('incoming unique events', events)
-        cb()
+        // recommendation to use cross-process communication to notify your node app (rebbitMQ, ...) cb()
     },
     // @optional: the block where smart contract was deployed